 People who love DIY love crates as much as they love wooden pallets!
-Versatile and rustic-looking, crates make the simplest storage solution when propped up against a wall in whatever configuration you like.
+Versatile and rustic-looking, crates make the simplest storage solution.
+Simply prop up against a wall in whatever configuration you like.
 You can paint them white to give them more charm, keep them natural, or go wild with colour.

-I love when you can recycle packaging and different items around the home to be more multi-purpose.
-Here is a great shoe storage idea using wooden wine boxes or crates as baskets to store under seating.
+Look at packaging and different items around the home which you could re-purpose.
+One popular shoe storage idea is to upcycle wooden wine boxes or crates as baskets to store under seating.

-You could also look at vintage farmhouse apple crates, which are typically upright structures with about three tilted crates attached.
+You could also look at sourcing vintage farmhouse apple crates.
+These are typically upright structures with about three tilted crates attached.

-Speaking about crates, check out these colourful crates that can be used as a feature wall.
-This is perfect for a teenagers room or an industrial bachelor pad.
+Speaking of crates, you could stack colourful crates as a feature wall.
+This would be perfect for a teenager’s room or an industrial bachelor pad.